rwblickhan/astro-rwblickhan.org/src/content/technical/vim-plugins.md

 This is useful when, for instance, I want to change a bare JavaScript string, surrounded by quotation marks, into an interpolated string, surrounded by backticks.
 It can also be useful to delete nested HTML tags with `dst`.

-## targets.vim

-I'm a big fan of [text objects](/technical/til/20230415-vim-text-objects), and [targets.vim](https://github.com/wellle/targets.vim) adds a whole bunch more.
-Notably, I like being able to use pairs of `*`s as a text object, particularly when [editing Markdown](/technical/vscode-plugins#markdown-all-in-one).

 ## CamelCaseMotion